Most dog owners are familiar with the mantra that a cold, wet nose on their pup is good, and a warm, dry nose is bad. But is it really that simple?

 It’s very possible that your pup’s nose can fluctuate daily—or even hourly—depending on the environment and activities taking place.
 According to Steven Marks, DVM at North Carolina State University's College of Veterinary Medicine, the moistness of a dog’s nose is not a good indicator of health.
 According to the professor of critical care and internal medicine, “dogs can have moist noses because they’re healthy, and they can have moist noses when they have a nasal disease.
 It’s just not a reliable sign.”

-Crusting or scabbing, or changes to the color and shape of Fido’s nose could be symptoms of an autoimmune disorder—in this case, it’s best to contact your vet to discuss treatment options.
+Crusting or scabbing, or changes to the color and shape of Fido’s nose could be symptoms of a deeper health issue —in this case, it’s best to contact your vet to discuss treatment options.

 To assess your dog’s health more accurately, pay attention to his eating and drinking patterns, or any other abnormal behavior.
 Changes in personality, unexplained weight loss, respiratory issues such as sneezing and coughing, or diarrhea are all signs that your pal may not be feeling his best.